jiangqn/Aspect-Based-Sentiment-Analysis/README.md

 # Aspect-Base-Sentiment-Analysis

-A paper list for aspect based sentiment analysis
+A paper list for aspect based sentiment analysis.

 ## Datasets